openig-contrib/script-util-for-openig/Examples/OPENIG-824/README.md

 This is a very basic example to see how to retrieve attributes returned by a policy decision.
 -------

 **STEP-1**: Open and EDIT the groovy script configuration to configure your OpenAM.
-Then launch it with:
+Then launch it with: <br>
-        '`$ groovy openig-824-pep-attributes.groovy'`
+        '`$ groovy openig-824-openam-configuration.groovy'`

  - In this sample, the policy that applies to 'http://localhost:8082/pep-policy-attributes' causes that the subject's "cn" and "dn" profile attributes to be returned.